GingerNinja23/ipop-documentation/Running-GroupVPN-on-Linux.md

     ```

 2. Update the `config.json` file with proper XMPP server address, and the
     user name and password of the XMPP user.
+You can use existing public XMPP services,
+    or you can also [[setup your own XMPP server|Installing XMPP Server]].
     GroupVPN currently supports static
     IPv4 address assignment - you must configure a different IPv4 address for each
     machine (e.g. 192.168.5.1 for machine 1 and 192.168.5.2 for machine 2).